panoply/esthetic/readme.md

 ### Parse

 The parse method can be used to inspect the data structures the Prettify constructs.
-Prettify is using the Sparser lexing engines under the hood and the generated parse tree returned by this method is representative of its structure.
-The method also provides an additional `stats` getter which returns some execution information pertaining to the process.
+Prettify is using the sparser lexing engines under the hood, the generated parse tree returned by this method is representative of sparser's data structures.
+The method also exposes an additional `stats` getter which returns some execution information pertaining to the parse process.

 ```typescript
 import prettify from "@liquify/prettify";